Bartley Green F.C.: History

-Bartley Green F.C. was founded in the 1950s as a Saturday football team; however, since the 1970s most of the club's football had been played in Sunday League and cup competitions.
-In the 2005–06 season, they joined the Midland Combination Division Two and were the league champions.
-Since the 2005–06 season the club has entered a parallel Saturday league side in addition to its usual team.
-After two seasons in the Midland Combination League, winning Division Two in 2005–06, and then taking the Division One title 2006–07 in successive seasons, the club were promoted into the Midland Combination Premier League.
+Bartley Green F.C. was founded in the 1950s as a Saturday football team; however, since the 1970s, most of the club's football has been played in Sunday League and cup competitions.
+In the 2005–06 season, they joined the Midland Combination Division Two and were league champions.
+Since the 2005–06 season, the club has entered a parallel Saturday league side in addition to its usual team.
+After two seasons in the Midland Combination League, winning Division Two in 2005–06 and then taking the Division One title in 2006–07 in successive seasons, the club was promoted into the Midland Combination Premier League.

-Floodlights were erected in 2008–09, which led to the club passing the Midland Combination standards required regarding their ground and facilities.
+Floodlights were erected in 2008–09, which led to the club meeting the Midland Combination standards required regarding their ground and facilities.

-The club also encountered their first trophy, in the 2010–11 season they beat Fairfield Villa 2–0 to lift the Smedley Crooke Cup.
+The club also won its first trophy in the 2010–11 season, beating Fairfield Villa 2–0 to lift the Smedley Crooke Cup.
 Then again two seasons later, in the 2012–13 season, Bartley Green lifted the Smedley Cup again.
-This time an eight-goal thriller with Bartley Green winning 5–3 against Phoenix United.
+This time, in an eight-goal match, Bartley Green won 5–3 against Phoenix United.

 The club transferred to the West Midlands (Regional) League Premier Division after the 2011–12 season.
-In February 2014 an off the field incident, in which a club stewardess was awarded £18,832 in compensation following unfair dismissal which contributed to the clubs imminent decline following financial worries.
+In February 2014, an off-the-field incident, in which a club stewardess was awarded £18,832 in compensation following unfair dismissal, contributed to the club's subsequent decline amid financial concerns.
 The club resigned from the league midway through the 2013–14 season.